gourmetjs/gourmet-ssr/docs/getting-started.md

 Another important feature of Gourmet SSR is statically rendered asset tags such as `<script>` in `<head>` section as shown here.

 Using Gourmet SSR, all assets that are required for rendering a page are automatically linked statically.
 No client-side dynamic asset loading is involved.
-This is very important to prevent the rendering of incomplete state such as [Flash of Unstyled Content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).
+This is very important to prevent the rendering of incomplete states such as [Flash of Unstyled Content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).

  This also allows the browser to start downloading assets as early as possible while parsing the HTML.
 Combined with HTTP/2 push, this can maximize the page loading performance.

-> Because `<script>` tags in `<head>` are rendered with `defer` attribute, they don't block browser from parsing HTML. `defer` is supported by most browsers including IE 10/11.
+> Because `<script>` tags in `<head>` are rendered with `defer` attribute, they don't block the browser from parsing HTML. `defer` is supported by most browsers including IE 10/11.

 Next, let's inspect the client-side rehydration.
 To do this, you need to install [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) Chrome Extension if you haven't done so already.